idugalic/axon-sdm/README.md

 ## Getting Started - local mode

 When you run this SDM in local mode, it operates in the privacy of your laptop.
-This SDM can:

- - run goals in respond to a commit.
- - the SDM can run your tests in the background
- - deploy locally, and be sure that you’re doing manual testing on committed code
- - apply autofixes directly in your repository
- - check code inspections and tell you when you’ve violated them
- - execute commands
- - generate new projects
- - perform transforms on one repository or on many repositories
- - do inspections on one or many repositories

 ### Clone this repo to: